 Base salary for each of our named executive officers are generally determined by the employment agreements that we have entered into with each of them; however, the Compensation Committee retains discretion to adjust annual base salary in a manner consistent with the parameters set forth in such employment agreements.
-For the year ended September 30, 2015, base salary paid to each of our named executive officers is as set forth in the Summary Compensation Table, above, which amounts are consistent with each officer's employment agreement with us.
+For the year ended September 30, 2020, base salary paid to each of our named executive officers is as set forth in the Summary Compensation Table, above, which amounts are consistent with each officer's employment arrangement with us.
 The Compensation Committee may increase base salary payable to each of our named executive officers in its discretion based on its assessment of the Company's performance.
-Consistent with his employment agreement, during fiscal 2014, we increased the base salary payable to our Chief Executive Officer to \$317,520 due to our achieving the positive net income targets provided for in such agreement.
-In addition, the Compensation Committee increased the base salary payable to our Chief Financial Officer by 5% to \$236,250 per annum effective January 1, 2014.
-Also during our 2014 fiscal year we entered into new employment agreements with John F.